Advising at Orientation

 To prepare for advising at orientation, see below.

 Be sure to bring copies of your transcripts.
-This includes from other courses you may have taken at another college.
+This includes other courses you may have taken at another college.

 - Review the General Education Degree requirements.